SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day10_Topic.md

 ---

-# 📜 Summary of Day 9 📜
+# 📜 Summary of Day 10 📜

-- **🧠 Introduction to Time Series Analysis**: Gained a foundational understanding of time series data and its unique characteristics.
+- **🧠 Introduction to Advanced Model Interpretability**: Gained a comprehensive understanding of model interpretability and its significance in machine learning.
-- **📊 Time Series Forecasting Techniques**: Explored various forecasting methods including Moving Averages, Exponential Smoothing, AR Models, ARIMA, and Machine Learning approaches like SVR and Random Forest Regression.
+- **🔍 Methods for Model Interpretability**: Explored Global vs. Local Interpretability, Feature Importance, Partial Dependence Plots (PDP), SHAP, and LIME as key interpretability techniques.
-- **🛠️ Implementing Time Series Analysis with Scikit-Learn**: Learned how to prepare time series data, engineer relevant features, and build forecasting models using regression-based techniques.
+- **🛠️ Implementing Model Interpretability with Scikit-Learn**: Learned how to apply interpretability methods using Scikit-Learn and associated libraries, enhancing both global and local model insights.
-- **📈 Model Evaluation for Time Series**: Mastered evaluation metrics such as MAE, MSE, RMSE, MAPE, and appropriate cross-validation techniques for time series data.
-- **🛠️📈 Example Project: Sales Forecasting**: Developed a comprehensive sales forecasting pipeline, implemented multiple forecasting models, evaluated their performance, and selected the best model for future predictions.
+- **🛠️📈 Example Project: Interpreting a Random Forest Model**: Developed a Random Forest Regressor for the Boston Housing dataset, applied feature importance analysis, Partial Dependence Plots, SHAP, and LIME to interpret model behavior, and derived actionable insights.

-This structured approach ensures that you build a strong foundation in time series analysis, preparing you for more advanced machine learning topics in the upcoming days.
+This structured approach ensures that you build a strong foundation in model interpretability, enabling you to create transparent, trustworthy, and effective machine learning solutions.
 Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**